ne0hack/algorithms/README.md

 # Algos 🏯

-Here is a collection of all my solved algorithms
+_Here is a collection of all my solved algorithms_

+Number of solved problems:
+- leetcode: 700
+- codewars: 3
+- hackerrank: 3

+Total: 706